Dr. Anu Bajaj FAQs

 What is recovery like after a breast lift?

 Recovery usually includes swelling, soreness, and activity restrictions while the breasts heal into their new position.
-The breasts often look firmer and higher at first, then soften and settle over time.
+The breasts often look firmer and higher at first due to swelling, then soften and settle over time.
+Typically, this process will take 2-3 months.

 How can I prepare for a breast lift consultation and recovery?